TylerBrinkley/Enums.NET/README.md

 # Enums.NET
 Enums.NET is a high-performance type-safe .NET enum utility library which caches enum members' name, value, and attributes and provides many operations as C# extension methods for ease of use.
+It is available as a [NuGet Package](https://www.nuget.org/packages/Enums.NET/) and is compatible with .NET Framework 2.0+ and .NET Standard 1.0+.

-## The Woes of `System.Enum`
+## What's wrong with `System.Enum`
-1. Most of its static methods are non-generic which make them a pain to use and cause boxing.
+1. Most of its static methods are non-generic which make them a pain to use and cause poor performance.
-2. Most of its methods use reflection on each call without any sort of caching leading to operations being much slower than necessary.
+2. Most of its methods use reflection on each call without any sort of caching causing poor performance.
 3. Its support for flag enum operations is extremely limited.
-The only flag enum method on `System.Enum` is the `HasFlag` method which is extremely slow, is not type-safe, and is ambiguous as to whether it determines if the value has all or any of the specified flags.
+The only flag enum method on `System.Enum` is the `HasFlag` method which is very slow, is not type-safe, and is ambiguous as to whether it determines if the value has all or any of the specified flags.
+It's all by the way.
-4. It has no built-in support for retrieval of `Attribute`s applied to enum members.
+4. It has no built-in support for retrieval of `Attribute`s applied to enum members which is a common practice for retrieval of the `DescriptionAttribute` or `EnumMemberAttribute`.

 Enums.NET solves all of these issues and more.